-An appeal of an action is a request for ARTC to review the action of concern, existing or additional documentation, and make an appeal decision.
+An appeal is a request for Arkansas Total Care to review the action of concern, its existing or additional documentation, and make an appeal decision.
 You can request this review by phone or in writing.

-If ARTC refuses to pay for a service, you will get a letter telling you so.
+If Arkansas Total Care refuses to pay for a service, you will get a letter telling you so.
 If you disagree with the decision, you can appeal the decision.

-Your request for appeal must go to ARTC's Appeals Office.
-It is very helpful if you also send a copy of the letter you received from us telling you of our appeal determination.

-The letter we sent notifying you of our appeal determination will have a date on it.
-You have 60 days from that date to request an appeal.
-Your request for an appeal will be denied if the ARTC's Appeals Office does not get your appeal request within 60 days.
+Your request for appeal must go to our Appeals Office.
+It is helpful if you also send a copy of the letter you received from us telling you of our decision.
+The letter we sent telling you of our decision will have a date on it.
+You will have 60 calendar days from that date to request an appeal.
+Your request for an appeal will be denied if the Appeals Office does not get your appeal request within 60 calendar days.